kgururaj/GenomicsDB_wiki/Java-interface-for-importing-VCF-CSV-files-into-TileDB-GenomicsDB.md

+We provide a Java wrapper class called VCF2TileDB for importing data into TileDB/GenomicsDB - there are two modes of using this class.

+# Mode 1: importing VCF/CSV files
-We provide a Java wrapper class called VCF2TileDB for importing data into TileDB/GenomicsDB - the functionality of this class is identical to the _vcf2tiledb_ executable described in the previous sections.
+In this mode, the functionality of this class is identical to the _vcf2tiledb_ executable described in the previous sections.
 It provides multiple variants of a function call _write()_ that does the actual loading.
 The parameters for the _write()_ call are listed below:

 * _loaderJSON_ (type:string): Path to loader JSON file (as described on [[this page|Importing-VCF-data-into-GenomicsDB#execution-parameters-for-the-import-program]]).
 * _rank_ (type: int): Rank of the process (similar to the MPI rank).
 When the loader JSON has multiple partitions, this parameter specifies the partition index the current process should write to.